hxuhack/course_safepl/README.md

 # Memory Safety and Programming Language Design
 This is the webpage of course COMP737011 Memory Safety and Programming Language Design for postgraduate students at Fudan University.
 The course will first go through the Foundations of Memory Safety Problem; then we will teach the Rust Programming Language by focusing on its special design for memory-safety protection; finally we will share some advanced topics useful for mitigating memory-safety issues.

 Term: 2025 Spring
 Classroom: JB102
 Time: Tuesday 18:30-21:05

-## Lecture Notes
-### Part I: Foundations of Memory Safety
+## Part I: Foundations of Memory Safety

 | Date | Topic | Materials | Code |
 |---|---|---|---|